keveenrodz/Outlier_detection_and_treatment/README.md

-# Outlier_detection_and_treatment
+# Outlier detection and treatment
-Outlier detection and treatment,aA brief introduction and hands-on.
+Outlier detection and treatment,a brief introduction and hands-on.
+This a jupyter notebook with the introduction and examples